enatsek/Debian-Ubuntu/README.md

 - UFWOnDebianUbuntu: Basic UFW (Uncomplicated Firewall) tutorial for Debian and Ubuntu.

 - LappOnDebianUbuntu: Installation of LAPP (Linux, Apache, Postgresql, PHP) stack on Debian and Ubuntu servers.

+- SystemdOnDebianUbuntu2: Additional services and tools of Systemd.